 Dealing outside of the platform is never a good idea, especially if you're dealing with a seller you've never dealt with before.

 Consider it a warning sign if anyone asks you to conduct business outside of Fiverr because it's probably a scam.
+Even if it not an explicit Fiverr scam, if the level of the work produced is not to your desired level, you have no-one to turn to.

 2. Review orders within three days of delivery

-If you're not careful about responding to their messages, a seller may try to con you by delivering your order without finishing it.
+If you're not careful about responding to their messages, a seller may try to con you by delivering your order without fully finishing it.

 Your order will be automatically marked as complete after three days, allowing the seller to receive payment.
+If you didn't have time to review the woirk by then, you might ended up with a partially completed job.

 Fortunately, after an order has been marked as complete, Fiverr gives customers a grace period of 13 days.